sjspielman/tasty/virtual-setup/zoom-procedures.md

 ## Zoom during consultation

-If you need assistance during a consultation period and it would be helpful to share your screen, an instructor will initiate a Zoom call in Slack either in a thread or direct message.
+If you need assistance during a consultation session and it would be helpful to share your screen, an instructor will initiate a Zoom call in Slack either in a thread or direct message.
 See [Joining a Zoom call from Slack](#joining-a-zoom-call-from-slack) for instructions for joining that call and [Sharing your screen in Zoom](#sharing-your-screen-in-zoom) for screen sharing instructions.